skellis46/slipbox/somatics unlimited.md

 ## Making claims

-- see also later in Nordquist about how a claim is different from opinion

 What does it mean to _claim_ something?

 A "claim is something which someone says which they cannot prove and which may be false" [@noauthor-nodate-claim].
 To claim something is also to "assert and demand recognition" or possession of something.
 And when we say someone claims something, we suggest doubt [@noauthor-nodate-claim].
+"A claim is more than an opinion but it is less than a universally agreed upon truth" [@nordquist-2020-what n.pag.]

 What a claim is not is an argument.